arshmakker/yahooWeatherTile/README.md

 One of the most important features of a web widget is the lightness with which it can fly.
-This widget is a light one and flies with only 20KB (you can check the fromt he git repo)
+This widget is a light one and flies with only 20KB (you can check the size from the git repo)
 ## Known bugs

 * This widget might not get cantered in the container